 Along with their guest of honour Minister Mary Mitchell O’Connor, T.D., and hosts Dublin City Council, the key supporter & advocate of the Power of Design Programme, Junior Achievement Ireland will be hosting a Power of Design Recognition Ceremony in Dublin City Wood Quay venue on the 26th January 2017, to celebrate this milestone and recognise the achievements of the 2015-16 Power of Design Volunteers and some of the students they impacted.

-AND BIG THANKS also to the trailblazing pilot volunteers who we wrote about here
+And a big thanks also to the trailblazing pilot volunteers who we wrote about here.